-We are filing this Amendment No. 1 to our registration statement on Form F-1, initially filed on July 2, 2019 (File No. 333-232510) (the "Registration Statement") pursuant to comments we received from the Securities and Exchange Commission regarding our Smart Pharma Token, which is not being registered pursuant to this or any other registration statement.
-We have also included disclosure regarding the recent line of credit we received.
-No additional securities are being registered under this Amendment No.1.
+We are filing this Amendment No. 3 to our registration statement on Form F-1, initially filed on July 2, 2019 and amended on August 16, 2019 and September 27, 2019 (File No. 333-232510) (the "Registration Statement") pursuant to comments we received from the Securities and Exchange Commission regarding our Smart Pharma Token, which is not being registered pursuant to this or any other registration statement.
+Since filing the last amendment, Darren Lui resigned from the position of Chief Business Officer and we therefore removed reference to same from his titles in this amendment; Mr. Lui remains our President and one of our Executive Directors.

+No additional securities are being registered under this Amendment No.3.
 All applicable registration fees were paid at the time of the original filing of the Registration Statement.
-This Amendment No. 1 does not reflect events that may have occurred after the original filing of the Registration Statement, nor does it modify or update those disclosures present therein, except with regard to the modification described in this Explanatory Note.
-As such, this Amendment No. 1 continues to speak as of July 2, 2019.
-Accordingly, this Amendment No. 1 should be read in conjunction with the original filing of the Registration Statement.
+This Amendment No. 3 does not reflect events that may have occurred after the filing of Amendment No. 2 to the Registration Statement, nor does it modify or update those disclosures present therein, except with regard to the modification described in this Explanatory Note.
+As such, this Amendment No. 3 continues to speak as of September 27, 2019.
+Accordingly, this Amendment No. 3 should be read in conjunction with the original filing of the Registration Statement and the amendments filed thereto.